Incubation

 32.2-34.4 32.2-34.4 32.2-34.4 32.2-34.4 32.2-34.4 33.3-35 32.2-34.4 32.2-34.4

-For still air incubators add approximately 1 0 C to operating temperatures recommended in table 1.
-For still air incubators the thermometer is normally located at the top of the incubator and there is a marked temperature gradient from the top of the incubator to the bottom.
+For still air incubators add approximately 1°to the operating temperatures recommended in table 1.
+This is because the thermometer in still air incubators is normally located at the top of the incubator and there is a marked temperature gradient from the top of the incubator to the bottom.

 Candling of Incubated Fertile Eggs

-After 5-8 days of incubation the eggs should be examined using a candling light to examine the embryo for the “spider web like” blood vessel development and a dark spot.
+After 5-8 days of incubation, the eggs should be examined using a candling light to examine the embryo for blood vessel development (‘spider web-like’) and a dark spot.
 Infertile eggs are obviously clear with no evidence of blood and early embryonic death is noted by the presence of a blood ring surrounding the yolk.
 Infertile and early dead embryos are removed at this stage.
 Candling can also be undertaken at 18 days of age, where the embryo is clearly visible with a distinct dividing line between the embryo and the air cell.

 Figure 1.
 Percent weight loss during incubation period with ideal weight loss and tolerances illustrated with maximum and minimum values.